 My 2020 Edition of the #100DayProject

-In the end Islamic geometry made up the biggest chunk of my creative practice.
-A total of 75 days my daily postings were related to Islamic geometric or biomorphic patterns.
-In the end I vowed that I would post another 25 days geometric patterns for reaching the golden number of 100 days.
+In the end, Islamic geometry made up the biggest chunk of my creative practice.
+For a total of 75 days, my daily postings were related to Islamic geometric or biomorphic patterns.
+In the end, I vowed that I would post another 25 days of geometric patterns for reaching the golden number of 100 days.
 I started doing this in August and posted another ten days with the hashtag #25extradays.
-Since then another nine posts were related to Islamic geometry without having this specific hashtag however.
+Since then another nine posts were related to Islamic geometry without having this specific hashtag, however.

 So, the golden 100 days were almost reached after all.
 Only 6 days left… 😉

 This Year’s #100DayProject

 In only two days this year’s edition of the #100DayProject will start.
 I was a bit surprised by the early start already on 31st January 2021, to be honest.
 But this way it is actually much more realistic for me to participate in the project in 2021 as if it had started beginning of April like last year.
 Thus, it will end on 10th May, just before the little one is supposed to make an appearance.

 Of course, we will see how much he will stick to his schedule and arrive before, on, or after the due date of 17th May 2021.
 This will be the first indication, I guess, of how much he got from his German mum… 😉